The Dale Center: Center of Military History Excellence

 The General Buford “Buff” Blount Professorship in Military History was founded in honor of General Buford “Buff” Blount, who graduated from the University of Southern Mississippi in 1971 and went on to a distinguished career in the U.S. military, which included leading the U.S. 3rd Infantry Division into Baghdad in 2003.

 The Blount Professorship is awarded biennially to provide funding for the work of a historian at Southern Miss who is engaged in research toward the publication of a major study in the field of military history or war and society.
 Several books have been made possible through the support of the Blount Professorship.

 Dale Center Faculty Fellows are innovative and productive scholars who publish widely in the fields of history, military history, and war and society.
 A a list of books written and edited by Dale Center fellows present and past, is available here.

 The University of Southern Mississippi and the Dale Center for the Study of War & Society are proud to house the 103d Infantry Division (Cactus) World War II Association’s Archive of documents, memorabilia, books, and webpage-a treasure trove for researchers of World War II in Europe.

 The 103d Infantry Division (Cactus) was activated on November 15, 1942 and served in the Eastern Theater of World War II until their deactivation on September 22, 1945.
 The members of the 103d Infantry Division (Cactus) Association endeavor to honor the memory of all who were killed in action, wounded, and died since the end of World War II.

-Dale Center faculty, former faculty, graduate students, alumni, and friends at the Society for Military History's annual meeting in Columbus, Ohio in 2019.
+Dale Center faculty, graduate students, and alumni, along with our patron Dr. Beverly Dale, at the Society for Military History's annual meeting in San Diego, California in 2023.